Amidot AI User Guide

 I. Introduction and System Structure

-The Chatbot is organized around a clear hierarchy designed for enterprise use, ensuring conversations and data are kept organized and segregated based on teams or projects.
+The solution is organized around a clear hierarchy designed for professional/enterprise use, ensuring conversations and data are kept organized and strictly segregated based on projects within a so-called Group.

 The application structure follows this hierarchy: